 With all the focus on gift-giving, meal preparation, decorating and cleaning, it can be easy to forget the joy of the holiday season.

 One of the best ways to not only keep stress at bay, but to relax and enjoy, is to consider the things you’re grateful for.
-It might even be all the people crammed into your guest rooms and sleeping on your family room floor!
+It might even be a little quieter house this year!

 Make a list of what you are thankful for and watch your stress float away.